warofexodus89/fabula_ultima_csb/README.md

 - [Custom System Builder](https://gitlab.com/custom-system-builder/custom-system-builder/-/tree/main#how-to-install-the-system)

+I will also suggest to go through the wiki if you want to learn more in-depth sheet customization.
+Their Discord is also very active.
+If you have questions on modification (which you will have), do join the Discord to ask the devs themselves!

 **Note:** This sheet works on non-beta version of CSB.
 I can't guarantee that it will work properly on the beta version.